Pericarditis - constrictive

 Constrictive pericarditis is very hard to diagnose.
 Signs and symptoms are similar to other conditions such as

 and .
-Your doctor will need to rule out these conditions when making a diagnosis.
+Your health care provider will need to rule out these conditions when making a diagnosis.

 The physical exam may also reveal liver swelling and fluid in the belly area.